MicrosoftDocs/VBA-Docs/access/Concepts/ActiveX-Data-Objects/bind-a-form-to-an-ado-recordset.md

 ---
-title: Bind a Form to an ADO Recordset ms.prod: access ms.assetid: de85b07c-aa2d-7cf6-e0da-70b682f1bdd0 ms.date: 06/08/2017
+title: Bind a form to an ADO Recordset ms.prod: access ms.assetid: de85b07c-aa2d-7cf6-e0da-70b682f1bdd0 ms.date: 09/21/2018
 ---

-# Bind a Form to an ADO Recordset
+# Bind a form to an ADO Recordset

 To bind an Access form to a recordset, you must set the form's **Recordset** property to an open ADO **Recordset** object.
 A form must meet two general requirements for the form to be updatable when it is bound to an ADO recordset.
 The general requirements are:

 - The underlying ADO recordset must be updatable via ADO.
 - The recordset must contain one or more fields that are uniquely indexed, such as a table's primary key.

 ```vb
  Private Sub Form_Open(Cancel As Integer)